Visualize Colors

 [ggplot2, lessR] Describes the color of the inside of a polygon.

 One use of the parameter color describes an object’s color when viewed from the outside.
-This how is the ggplot2 system uses the parameter color, as does lessR.
-The parameter color refers to the color a line segment, either by itself or as an edge of a polygon.
+This is the ggplot2 system, which uses the parameter color, as does lessR.
+The parameter color refers to the color of a line segment, either by itself or as an edge of a polygon.

 [ggplot2, lessR] Describes the perception of color viewed from the exterior of a polygon, or a line, its appearance from the outside.

-Tableau, however, uses the parameter color to describe the interior color of a polygon and specifies the color of the exterior with the parameter border.
+Tableau, however, uses the parameter color to specify the interior color of a polygon and the parameter border to specify the exterior color.

 Color Names

 R identifies its 657 color names with the colors() function.
 Some of the more intriguing color names include “chocolate”, thistle, “lavenderblush”, and “peachpuff”.
-The color names also include the shades of gray, which vary from black, “gray00”, to white, “gray100”.
+The color names also include shades of gray, ranging from black (“gray00”) to white (“gray100”).
 However, the listed color names do not show the corresponding colors.

-To compensate for this shortcoming, the lessR function showColors() generates a pdf file that contains all the color names and a sample of each color with its corresponding red, green, and blue composition.
+To compensate for this shortcoming, the lessR function showColors() generates a PDF containing all color names and a sample of each color, along with its corresponding red, green, and blue components.
 Figure 2 displays a small excerpt from the PDF file from showColors().

 Figure 2: Excerpt from output of showColors().